lbrutti/ESP32-iBeacon-indoor-positioning/README.md

 * [PubSubClient](https://pubsubclient.knolleary.net)
 * [ESP32 BLE Arduino](https://github.com/nkolban/ESP32_BLE_Arduino)

-**Note!** See Troubleshooting section below in regards to PubSubClient and packet size.
+**Note!** See **Troubleshooting** section below in regards to `PubSubClient` and packet size (MQTT_MAX_PACKET_SIZE).
+There may be problems in sending too much data if a station finds too many beacons.
+Check the serial console for an ESP32 and make sure that it prints out `PUB Result: 1`.
+If it prints `PUB Result: 0` there may be a problem transmitting the json data to the MQTT server.
+This can be fixed by changing `MQTT_MAX_PACKET_SIZE` in the `PubSubClient` library.

 ### Setup and running
 #### Mosquitto MQTT Broker (server)